Toyota Mirai Insurance Rates

 | Wyoming | $1,620 | -$200 | -11.0% |

-Opting for high physical damage deductibles can save as much as $820 a year, while buying higher liability limits will increase premiums.
+Using high physical damage deductibles can reduce prices by up to $820 each year, while buying higher liability limits will increase prices.
 Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $407 more each year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you could be paying $2,200 to $3,000 additional each year, depending on your age.
-A high-risk auto insurance policy ranges around 45% to 135% more than the average rate.
+If you have some driving violations or tend to cause accidents, you could be paying at least $2,200 to $3,000 additional each year, depending on your age.
+A high-risk auto insurance policy is expensive and can cost anywhere from 45% to 135% more than a normal policy.
 View High Risk Driver Rates

-Since prices can be so different, the only way to know which car insurance is cheapest is to get quotes and see how they stack up.
-Each auto insurer utilizes a different rate formula, and prices may be quite different from one company to the next.
+Since prices can be so different, the only way to know your exact price is to get quotes from as many companies as possible.
+Every auto insurance company uses a different method to calculate prices, and prices may be quite different from one company to the next.

 | Model Year | Comprehensive | Collision | Liability | Total Premium |